-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2022 was \$225,641.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2024 was \$209,872.
 The costs of the District's activities were primarily funded by program revenues.
 In total, expenses, including depreciation, decreased from the prior fiscal year.
+The decrease in expenses was due to a decrease in interest expense.